Pain Management Program

-Acupuncture stimulates the body’s ability to spontaneously heal injuries to the tissue through nervous, immune and endocrine system by creating “micro traumas”.
-As the body heals the micro traumas induced by acupuncture, it also heals any surrounding tissue damage left over from old injuries.
+Acupuncture stimulates the body’s ability to spontaneously heal injuries to the tissue through the nervous, immune, and endocrine system by creating “micro-traumas.”
+As the body heals the micro-traumas induced by acupuncture, it also heals any surrounding tissue damage left over from old injuries.

-Acupuncture releases natural painkillers, the insertion of the needle send a signal through the nervous system to the brain, where chemicals such as endorphins, norepinephrine and enkephalin are released.
+Acupuncture releases natural painkillers — working with the insertion of the needle to send a signal through the nervous system to the brain — where chemicals such as endorphins, norepinephrine, and enkephalin are released.
 Some of these substances are 10-200 times more potent than morphine!

-Pain is one of the most common complaints in sports injuries followed by reduced function.
-The whole approach of Traditional Chinese Medicine and acupuncture to the treatment of pain and reduced function is to see it as a disorder in the body’s natural state.
+Pain is one of the most common complaints in sports injuries followed by reduced function and mobility.
+The whole approach of Traditional Chinese Medicine and acupuncture is the treatment of pain and to better improve any lost function or mobility.

-The treatment is geared toward rectifying the disorder and restoring internal harmony.
+The acupuncture treatment is geared toward rectifying the disorder and restoring internal harmony.